blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 # Getting Esports Data From PandaScore

-This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the PandScore API and processes it.
+This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the PandaScore API and processes it.

 Before starting this example, make sure you are familiar with the